gitgoodb/Jetson-ai-project/README.md

 you must first have the jetson image from the hello AI world downloaded

+to run project:
+create a folder to store the project

+$mkdir unlock

-to run project, download the project to home/face
+Then download the project from github to the folder you just created.

-then mount the folder into docker with these commands:
+To run the program, first ount the folder into docker with these commands:

 $ cd jetson-inference

-$ docker/run.sh --volume ~/face:/face
+$ docker/run.sh --volume /unlock:/unlock

 to run the program:

-$ cd /face/
+$ cd /unlock/

-$ python3 my_face.py --model=resnet18.onnx --labels=labels.txt --input_blob=input_0 --output_blob=output_0 /dev/video0
+$ python3 unlocker.py --model=resnet18.onnx --labels=labels.txt --input_blob=input_0 --output_blob=output_0 /dev/video0